Basics

 labels_genie = g.fit_predict(X)

-See the documentation of the genieclust.Genie
+For more details, see the documentation of the genieclust.Genie class.

 Plotting of the discovered partition: